Esna: Medieval heritage city

 The historic market is one of a few still standing markets in the south of Egypt and is significant for its place in Esna's local life.
 Products sold in the market include home supplies, local crafts and bridal needs.

-El-Amry Minaret is the only remaining part of the historic mosque with the same name which was torn down and rebuilt in the 1960s in a modern style.

-The mosque was established between the years 474 and 476 AD on the Islamic Calendar by Badr El Deen Gamaly and it was the first to be built in Esna in the Fatimid Era.
+El-Amry Minaret, built in 1081 by Sa'd al-Dawla al-Qawwasi, is the only remaining part of the historic mosque with the same name which was torn down and rebuilt in the 1960s in a modern style.
+The mosque was established between the years 474 and 476 hijri (1081 to 1084 AD) by Badr El Deen Gamaly and it was the first to be built in Esna in the Fatimid Era.
 The oil press has belonged to the family of Bakour for over 200 years and it is the only oil press still standing in Esna.

 The Martyrs' Monastery was established in the 6th century.
 The monastery is significant for Christians since it was established by Saint Helena after a battle between the Romans and Coptic Egyptians which led to the death of 3600 martyrs during the age of Christian persecution in Egypt.
 The battle was led by the Roman emperor Diocletian who started an attack against Christians in Egypt.
 On the day of the Martyrs' Massacre, an attack was started that caused the Bishop of the city of Esna, Father Ammonius, to flee with the whole Christian population to the monastery to hide there from the troops of the emperor however they were later found there and killed.
 The monastery is visited by thousands of Egyptians every year.